jobtech-dev/laravel-chunky/README.md

 We're working on:

-* Implement more merge strategies for specific mime types
-  * Video and audio should have dedicated strategy for each codec.
-* Integrate frontend chunk upload (Not sure if necessary... there are so many packages that does it)
+* Integrate frontend chunk upload (Not sure if necessary... there are so many packages that does it).
+* Custom concatenation, at the moment we're using a third party package.
-* Better tests
+* Better tests.
-* Laravel 5.5+ compatibility
+* Laravel 5.5+ compatibility.

 ## Changelog